 K-8th GRADE JUNIOR PLAYER DEVELOPMENT GRANT APPLICATION

-The Montana State Golf Association (MSGA) is proud to offer funding for programs open to the public at Montana golf courses, schools, or community groups to help youth learn the game.
+The Montana State Golf Association (MSGA) is proud to offer funding for programs at Montana golf courses, schools, or community groups to help youth learn the game.

 MSGA has resources to help you create youth programs.
 However, as a 501(c)3 non-profit, none of our grant funds can be used for private individual compensation.
-Additionally, they cannot be used for “scholarships” or other individual student fees, which would thereby be “income” for the program.
 All funds must be spent for general program expenses benefiting all participants, such as equipment, teaching aids, or free or reduced fee clinics.
 Because there is such a need for proper fitting clubs and equipment throughout the state, MSGA feels that reimbursement for trophies and food is not an appropriate use of funds, but we encourage you to request funds for other needs.

-This opportunity is open to all MSGA member clubs, individual MSGA members, and Montana schools desiring support for including golf in their physical education curriculum.
-We want to encourage young people to begin playing golf as a life-long sport that has a very low physical risk and strong, positive reinforcement of personal values, courtesy, and honorable behavior.
+This opportunity is open to all MSGA member clubs, individual MSGA members, or Montana schools that desire support to include golf in their physical education curriculum.
+We believe that golf is a life-long sport that has a very low physical risk, and yet provides a strong and positive reinforcement of personal values, courtesy, and honorable behavior.
+Encouraging our youth to begin playing golf benefits them and our MSGA clubs.

-For example: Do you need funding to buy junior golf clubs for your beginner classes or a “Golf-in-the-Schools” program?
-Funds can be used for specialized teaching tools and equipment for children such as that offered by snaggolf.com.
 Are there other ways we can help you introduce K-8th graders to golf?
-MSGA will consider all requests, so think about your infrastructure needs to introduce kids to golf.
+MSGA will consider all requests, so think about all your infrastructure needs to introduce kids to golf.

 IMPORTANT: If you receive a grant, you are required to provide documentation at the end of your program about how you used the money, with some details of what you accomplished, such as the number of participants, activities, etc. Any pictures from the program are welcome and may be used on our website or other marketing materials.
 This separate “after-action” report is available below.